 Coverage gap aka ‘Donut Hole’

-Popularly known as the ‘donut hole', there is the gap in coverage in Medicare Part D where you end up paying substantially more for your drugs (plan stops paying and you bear all the costs after discounts and subsidies).
-Medicare plans to keep reducing the “substantially more” costs every year so that by 2020 the 'donut hole' will close and you will only pay 25% of the costs of your drugs (both brand-name and generic) until you reach the yearly out-of-pocket limit.
-For brand-name drugs this will happen in 2019 itself.
+Popularly known as the ‘donut hole', there was a gap in coverage in Medicare Part D where you ended up paying substantially more for your drugs (plan stopped paying and you bore all the costs after discounts and subsidies).
+Medicare kept reducing the “substantially more” costs every year so that effective 2020 the 'donut hole' has closed and you will only pay 25% of the costs of your drugs (both brand-name and generic, plus upto $3 pharmacy dispensing fee) until you reach the yearly out-of-pocket limit.

-If you get Extra Help, you may not be impacted by the ‘donut hole’.
+If you got Extra Help, you may not have been impacted by the ‘donut hole’.

 Click here to learn more about Medicare, its various Parts, different enrollment periods and your costs.